xyencode/vpn-install/README.md

 * Users control (add, check, delete) scripts, autorestarting, iptables automation.

 ## TODO
-* **NEW: (done) Added script for select current system dns resolver, useful for prevent DNS leaks with geoblocked contents**
+* **NEW: (done for openvpn) Added script for select current system dns resolver, useful for prevent DNS leaks with geoblocked contents**
 * NEW: (in working) Block IP range from countries with GeoIP and iptables
 * NEW: (in working) Ability to choose OpenVPN custom PROTO and PORT to listening to